grantcolley/dotnetwhat/README.md

 ```

 ##### Quadratic Time `O(n²)`
+The work your code does grows a lot faster than the input size grows.
+Specifically, if you double the input, the work grows four times.
+If you triple it, it grows nine times — like squaring the size.
+Typically used in some sorting algorithms like bubble sort or selection sort

 e.g. Nested loops over the same data set.
 Gets much slower as numbers grows.
 - If `numbers = 10`, it prints 100 lines.
 - If `numbers = 100`, it prints 10,000 lines!